elatov/puppet/docker/README.md

 ### Plugin

-The module supports the installation of docker plugins:
+The module supports the installation of Docker plugins:

 ```puppet
 docker::plugin {'foo/fooplugin:latest':